 Transfer the completed niku no yasai itame to serving plates.

-I like to add chili threads for a final touch, it adds a nice pop of color and a hint of heat for those who enjoy spicy foods.
+I like to add chili threads for a final touch.
+It adds a nice pop of color and a hint of heat for those who enjoy spicy foods.

 Equipment